Rural Libraries Help Communities Access Health Information

 Milchman said that, in the first year of the grant, people didn’t think of their library as an organization that would put on events like this.
 By the second year, people were taking for granted that their library put on health programming, so the health insurance navigator’s second presentation had better attendance than in the first year.

 Recently, Milchman has been displaying information sheets and signs about the coronavirus disease COVID-19 and invited an epidemiologist and a public health expert to speak about this health concern.
-The Norwich Public Library website explains how the library is routinely cleaned and how patrons can access library resources from home.
+The Norwich Public Library website (on a COVID-19 page, no longer available online) explains how the library is routinely cleaned and how patrons can access library resources from home.
 One patron thanked Milchman for her work and said she now looks to the library as a source of health information.

 In addition, the Norwich library was able to use PLA funds to send the navigator to another library in its consortium to give the presentation.